LeoYulinLi/leoresumebot/readme.md

 intent.
 The resulting pattern can match any sentences that are close enough in meaning to the training set, thus provides a more natural feel to the conversation.

+For example, you can say something like "tell me about your expeirience" would work perfectly fine, even though the phrase is not the training set (and also the experience has a typo in it)

 ### Context

 Beside having a flexible input processor, the bot also needs to understand the context of the input.